 \subsection{Related Work}

-We now review the bodies of literature closest to ours. \blue{We refer interested readers to \cite{bishop2006pattern} and \cite{bishop2023deep} for a full horizon of classical ML and modern deep learning as we will not cover concepts such as backpropagation and iterative methods to optimize non-convex neural networks, e.g., stochastic gradient descent \citep{amari1993backpropagation}.} \paragraph{Convex training of neural networks.} Convex optimization for machine learning (ML) training is desirable as a convex training program guarantees convergence to the minimal loss.
-In recent years,~\cite{pilanci2020neural} have shown that training a feedforward shallow neural network (SNN), i.e., a one-hidden layer NN, with $\ReLU$ activation functions is equivalent to a convex training procedure.
+We now review the strands of literature closest to ours. \blue{We refer interested readers to \cite{bishop2006pattern} and \cite{bishop2023deep} for a full horizon of classical ML and modern deep learning as we will not cover concepts such as backpropagation and iterative methods to optimize non-convex neural networks, e.g., SGD \citep{amari1993backpropagation}.} \paragraph{Convex training of neural networks.} Convex optimization for machine learning (ML) training procedures is desirable as it guarantees convergence to the minimal loss.
+In recent years,~\cite{pilanci2020neural} have shown that training a feedforward shallow neural network (SNN), i.e., a one-hidden-layer NN, with $\ReLU$ activation functions is equivalent to a convex training procedure.
 They also extended their results to convolutional neural networks (CNNs).
 More importantly, they fundamentally linked the $\ReLU$-SNN training problem to a regularized convex program.
-Following \blue{this work,}~\cite{mishkin2022scnn} have obtained an efficient convex training procedure of SNNs with graphics processing unit (GPU) acceleration, and~\cite{kuelbs2024adversarialtrainingtwolayerpolynomial} have designed an adversarial training \blue{procedure} by controlling the worst-case output of the neural network in a neighbourhood around each training samples.
-In this work, we generalize the regularization procedure of feedforward SNNs in regression tasks through the lens of distributionally robust optimization with the Wasserstein metric. \blue{The metric is introduced in Section \ref{subsec:dro}}.
+Following \blue{this work,}~\cite{mishkin2022scnn} have obtained an efficient convex training procedure of SNNs with graphics processing unit (GPU) acceleration, and~\cite{kuelbs2024adversarialtrainingtwolayerpolynomial} have designed an adversarial training \blue{procedure} by controlling the worst-case output of the neural network in a neighbourhood around each training sample.
+In this work, we generalize the regularization procedure from the convex training of \cite{pilanci2020neural} through the lens of distributionally robust optimization with the Wasserstein metric. \blue{The metric is introduced in Section \ref{subsec:dro}}.